Chelsea – Parks & Recreation Areas

 Sibley west of N. Main

 Named for its iconic, vast, and volunteer-built wooden play structure, this 19-acre park was recently named an official B2B trailhead.
-It’s also home to a pavilion, six pickleball courts, volleyball courts, hiking trails, a community garden, and a mosaic, Pathway to Renewal, slated for restoration in fall 2025. timbertownchelsea.org
+It’s also home to a pavilion, six pickleball courts, volleyball courts, hiking trails, and a community garden. timbertownchelsea.org

 5825 Sibley